Abhaybsingh19w33/SAP/Notes/AAA-miscellaneous/QUESTIONS/SAP ABAP Practice Questions.md

 65. A transparent table in the dictionary has a one-to-one relationship with a table in the database.
 66. The data class determines the table space that the table is assigned to.
 67. An index can be used to up the selection of data records from a table.
+68. Structure : It is a Data type used to define a structured data object like Work area.
+69. Table Type: It is a Data type used to define a Internal data object.
+70. The primary index contains the key fields of the table and a pointer to the non-key fields of the table.
+The system creates the primary index automatically when the table is created in the database.
+71. A secondary index is a data structure that contains a subset of attributes from a table, along with an alternate key to support Query operations.

 ## Internal Table